Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: Effect of magnetic field

 {\it SDW phase.} At large $J_2/J_1$ $(\phi\approx0.3\pi)$, there is a phase characterized by the incommensurate and quasi-long-ranged longitudinal correlation, $\langle S^z_i S^z_j\rangle - \langle S^z_i \rangle \langle S^z_j \rangle$, and the short-ranged transverse correlation $\langle S^x_i S^x_j\rangle$.
 Here, we find $\langle Q^{xy}_iQ^{xy}_j\rangle \rightarrow 0$, meaning that this type of nematic order does not exist.
 In the pure Heisenberg case $\Gamma=0$, the magnetization shows a stepwise structure by $\Delta S^z_{{\rm tot}}=2$, and the exponential decay of $\langle S^x_i S^x_j\rangle$ suggests a finite energy gap to single-spin-flip excitations; they are the signature of the nematic state.
 However, these features are no longer observed at $\Gamma >0$.

-{\it 1/3-plateau phase.} In Figs.~\ref{f9}(a) and \ref{f9}(b), we find a 1/3-plateau phase at around $\phi/\pi\sim 0.2$, which has a typical up-up-down configuration of spins.
+{\it 1/3-plateau phase.} In Figs.~\ref{f9}(a) and \ref{f9}(b), we find a 1/3-plateau phase at around $\phi/\pi\sim 0.2$ ($J_2/J_1\sim0.73$), which has a typical up-up-down configuration of spins.
 Figure~\ref{f11}(a) shows the wave number $q$ at which the Fourier transform of $\langle S^z_j\rangle$ shows a peak.
 In our analysis, we applied the SSD Fourier transform $\langle S^z_q\rangle =\sum_{j=1}^N f(r_j)\langle S^z_j \rangle e^{-iq r_j}/\sum_{j=1}^N f(r_j)$ \cite{Kawano2022}, successfully detecting the plateau region yielding $q=2\pi/3$.

 {\it VC and ND phases.} These phases are basically the same as $h=0$.
 It is also common to the case of $\Gamma=0$ except that $\langle Q^{xy}_iQ^{xy}_j\rangle \ne 0$.
 The VC phase at $\Gamma=0$ is a one-component TLL\cite{Hikihara2010}.
-The ND phase sustains at small $h$ and because of the finite spin gap observed at $h=0$, and indeed the magnetization is zero $\langle S^z_i \rangle=0$.
+The ND phase sustains up to finite $h$ whose value corresponds to the spin gap at $h=0$.

-{\it Fluctuating F phase.} The fluctuating F phase has a ferromagnetic order with its moments pointing in the $z$ direction and the small fluctuation in the $xy$ plane.
+{\it Fluctuating FM phase.} The fluctuating FM phase has a ferromagnetic order with its moments pointing in the $z$ direction and the small fluctuation in the $xy$ plane.
 Its origin is essentially a $\Gamma$ term because it vanishes at $\Gamma=0$.
 We determined the boundary of this phase by $\langle S^x_i S^x_{i+N/2}\rangle \ne 0$ (see Fig.~\ref{f11}(b)).

-{\it Canted magnetic phases.} The F1, F2, UD1, UD2, and UUDD phases at $h=0$ developed magnetic orders in the $xy$-plane.
+{\it Canted magnetic phases.} The FM1, FM2, UD1, UD2, and UUDD phases at $h=0$ developed magnetic orders in the $xy$-plane.
 In a magnetic field, these moments cant in the $z$-directions.